What is the Employee Assistance Program (EAP)?

 Who may use the program?

 All employees of the NIH, as well as their immediate family members, may use the program at any time.
 Employees are encouraged to contact an EAP Consultant whenever they are experiencing personal and/or work-related difficulties.
-Onsite contract employees may be seen on an emergency basis in order to stabilize a situation.
 Supervisors and managers may also seek the guidance of a consultant to determine the appropriateness of referring employees who might be experiencing work performance and conduct changes due to personal problems, as well as to discuss onsite workgroup support or training options.

 What does it cost?